 Kalyan K. Ghosh Science and Technology Building

-The Science and Technology Building is a state-of-the-art building designed to house the sciences including: Academic Computing, Communication Sciences and Disorders, Occupational Therapy, Computer Science, Biology, Biotechnology, Chemistry, Geography and Earth Science, Geology, Natural Science and Physics, Health Science and Nursing.
-The building contains 30 science, therapy and computer labs; offices for faculty and staff; conference/seminar rooms; and student discussion areas.
-This facility also houses a 200-seat Multimedia Classroom and the University’s art gallery.
+The Science and Technology Building is a state-of-the-art building designed to house the sciences including: Academic Computing, Communication Sciences and Disorders, Occupational Therapy, Computer Science, Biology, Biotechnology, Chemistry, Geography and Earth and Environmental Science, Geology, Natural Science and Physics, Health Science and Nursing.
+The building contains 30 science, therapy and computer labs, offices for faculty and staff, conference/seminar rooms, and student discussion areas.
+This facility also houses a 200-seat multimedia classroom, the Worcester State University's Mary Cosgrove Dolphin Art Gallery, and the Imoigele P. Aisiku, M.D.
+STEM Center.

 Learning Resource Center

-Besides the Library’s collections and services, the LRC is the hub for the complex of modern telecommunications and electronic learning facilities provided by Information Technology Services (ITS).
-The campus-wide computer network, maintained by ITS, provides wired and wireless Internet connections for student devices, for the library workstations on the 2nd floor of the LRC, and for the fully equipped Computer Lab with Help Desk on the 3rd floor.
+The LRC is the hub for the complex of modern telecommunications and electronic learning facilities provided by the Information Technology department.
+The campus-wide computer network provides wired and wireless Internet connections for student devices, and for the fully equipped computer lab with Help Desk on the 3rd floor.
 In addition, the LRC houses WSU's television studios and production facilities, multimedia laboratories, and an instructional center to support the use of multimedia resources in teaching and learning.
-Finally, the offices for Facilities, Publications and Printing Services, Multicultural Affairs Center, and the Communication and the Criminal Justice academic departments are located in this building along with seminar rooms, classrooms, and lecture halls.

 May Street Building

-Formerly known as Temple Emanuel, this 80,000 square-foot colonial revival style building was built in 1949.
-Past uses have included classroom and academic space for the Sociology Department and the hosting of a wide variety of University events in the facility’s large auditorium.
-Future uses for the May Street Building will be determined following a 2016-2017 space evaluation.
+Formerly known as the Temple Emanuel, this 80,000 square foot colonial revival style building was built in 1949 to house the largest Reform Jewish Congregation in the Northeast at the time.
+In 2012, after many years of leasing classroom space to Worcester State University, the Congregation of Temple Emanuel began exploring with Worcester State Foundation, Inc. (the University's not-for-profit fundraising affiliate) the possibility of selling the facility and its adjacent 110-space parking lot.
+In June of 2015, the sale was completed and the University entered into a use agreement with the Worcester State Foundation for use of the entire building.
+Past uses have included classroom and academic space for the Sociology Department and the hosting of a wide variety of University events in the facility's large auditorium.
+Future uses for the May Street Building will be determined following a space evaluation.

 Sullivan Academic Center